gonewest818/dimmer.el/README.md

 consideration, so that most packages that use the minibuffer for interaction will behave as users expect.

+* `dimmer-configure-company-box` is a convenience function for users of company-box.
+It prevents dimming the buffer you are editing when a company-box popup is displayed.

-* `dimmer-configure-helm` is a convenience function for helm users that further modifies the customizations so helm buffers are not dimmed.
+* `dimmer-configure-helm` is a convenience function for helm users to ensure helm buffers are not dimmed.

-* `dimmer-configure-hydra` is a convenience function for hydra users that modifies the customizations so "*LV*" buffers are not dimmed.
+* `dimmer-configure-hydra` is a convenience function for hydra users to ensure ` *LV*` buffers are not dimmed.

-* `dimmer-configure-org` is a convenience function for org users that modifies the customizations so org-mode buffers are not dimmed.
+* `dimmer-configure-org` is a convenience function for org users to ensure org-mode buffers are not dimmed.

+* `dimmer-configure-posframe` is a convenience function for posframe users to ensure posframe buffers are not dimmed.

-* `dimmer-configure-which-key` is a convenience function for which-key users that modifies the customizations so which-key popups are not dimmed.
+* `dimmer-configure-which-key` is a convenience function for which-key users to ensure which-key popups are not dimmed.

 Please submit pull requests with configurations for other packages!